Sunken eyes are usually just a result of aging, dehydration, or insufficient sleep. But they could also be caused by a medical condition.

-When you lose a lot of weight, the fat loss comes from all areas of the body, including the face.
+When you lose a lot of weight, the fat loss comes from all areas of your body, including your face.
 A dramatic loss of fat in the face can also make the blood vessels surrounding your eyes more visible and transparent.

 Lack of sleep

 Poor-quality sleep or not getting enough sleep is a common problem in today’s society.
-Frequently getting less than seven hours of restful sleep can take a toll on your appearance.
+Frequently getting less than 7 hours of restful sleep can take a toll on your appearance.

 Lack of proper hydration can lead to sunken eyes, especially in children.
 Children are particularly susceptible to dehydration caused by stomach viruses and bacteria.
-If your child has sunken eyes, along with diarrhea and vomiting, see your doctor.
-This could be a sign of serious dehydration.
-Other symptoms of dehydration include excessive thirst, low urine output and dry mouth.
+If your child has sunken eyes, along with diarrhea and vomiting, see a doctor.
+This could be a symptom of serious dehydration.
+Other symptoms of dehydration include excessive thirst, low urine output, and dry mouth.
 Severe dehydration can cause lethargy or decreased responsiveness.

 Sun exposure causes our bodies to produce melanin, which darkens our skin.
 If you already have darker skin under your eyes because of your genetics, sun exposure can make the skin darker.
 Darkened circles under the eyes might look like shadows, which can cause the appearance of hollowed-out eyes.

-Allergic rhinitis, also called hay fever or seasonal allergies, can cause dark circles to form under the eyes and give them a sunken look.
+Allergic rhinitis, also called hay fever or seasonal allergies, can cause dark circles to form under your eyes and give them a sunken look.
 This is often referred to as “allergic shiners.”
-People with allergies may also rub or scratch the skin around the eyes leading to irritation.
+People with allergies may also rub or scratch the skin around the eyes, leading to irritation.
 Other symptoms of allergies include nasal congestion, sneezing, and itchy eyes and throat.

 Smoking degrades collagen and causes your skin to lose elasticity.
-This can lead to sagging skin on the face and the appearance of sunken eyes.
+This can lead to sagging skin on your face and the appearance of sunken eyes.

-If your sunken eyes worsen over time despite your attempts to get better sleep and drink enough water, or if they’re accompanied by other symptoms, you may want to see your doctor.
+If your sunken eyes worsen over time despite your attempts to get better sleep and drink enough water, or if they’re accompanied by other symptoms, you may want to see a doctor.

 At your appointment, your doctor will take a medical history and visually inspect your face.
-They will want to know about any medications you’re taking and how long the sunken eyes have been a problem.
-Be sure to tell your doctor about any other symptoms you might be experiencing, like nasal congestion, itchy eyes, or fatigue, or if you have recently lost any weight.
+They’ll want to know about any medications you’re taking and how long the sunken eyes have been a problem.
+Be sure to tell your doctor about any other symptoms you might be experiencing, such as nasal congestion, itchy eyes, or fatigue, or if you’ve recently lost any weight.

 Based on your symptoms, your doctor may order lab tests to try to determine what’s causing your sunken eyes.

-Having sunken eyes as a result of aging or genetics is not dangerous and shouldn’t cause any other problems.
+Having sunken eyes as a result of aging or genetics isn’t dangerous and shouldn’t cause any other problems.
 Negative changes to someone’s appearance, however, can trigger emotional reactions.
-Poor self-esteem and reduced confidence can eventually lead to depression or anxiety.
+Poor self-esteem and lower confidence can eventually lead to depression or anxiety.

 Sunken eyes as a result of allergies or sinus infections can be treated with medication.
-Over-the-counter antihistamines and eye drops can help reduce allergy symptoms, while prescription antibiotics are sometimes needed to cure a sinus infection.
+Over-the-counter antihistamines and eye drops can help lessen allergy symptoms.
+Prescription antibiotics are sometimes needed to cure a sinus infection.